Reservations

 HISTORY OF THE WINNIPESAUKEE GARDENS/WINNIPESAUKEE PIER

 The fifth way down to the Lake, circa 1965.
-From left to right are seen a huge, Speedboat Rides sign; a shop selling gifts and souvenirs; Connors Karmelkorn & Ice Cream, and Bill’s Playland, an arcade.
+In the foreground, the cruise boat the Flying Yankee II is seen tied up at the dock.
+Up on the boardwalk, from left to right, are seen a huge, Speedboat Rides sign; a shop selling gifts and souvenirs; Connors Karmelkorn & Ice Cream, and Bill’s Playland, an arcade.
 At the far right of the photo is the stairway to the marina.
 Click here for more photos and info about the marina at Irwin’s Winnipesaukee Gardens.

 The footbridge seen in the postcard below led to a public bandstand.
-Built in the late 1920’s, the bandstand and footbridge were gone by the late 1950’s.
+Built in the late 1920’s, the bandstand and footbridge were removed in the early 1950’s.
 From 1980-2016, a miniature golf course occupied the site of the bandstand.

 Notice the “Beano” sign on the far left of the above postcard.
 In the USA, Beano was a game played at county fairs.
 A dealer would select numbered discs from a cigar box, and players would mark their cards with beans.
 In 1929, Edwin S. Lowe commercialized the game, changed its name to Bingo, and sold packaged game boards and cards.
 Lowe later went on to have another huge game hit in Yahtzee, which he introduced in 1956.

 Below are photos of the original Winnipesaukee Pier.
 Click here for many more photos and info about the original Winnipesaukee Pier.
-Built in 1910 by H.H.
-Buffum, this pier only lasted 15 years before it was replaced by the current structure.
+Opened in 1909 by H.H.
+Buffum, the original pier only lasted 16 seasons before it was replaced by the current structure.

 THE HOTEL WEIRS WHARF